AthrvaNaik/ContactManagementSystem_ExpressAPI/README.md

-Certainly!
-Let's include commands for installing Mongoose, Bcrypt, Jsonwebtoken, and other dependencies in the README:

----

 # Contact Management System API

 Welcome to the Contact Management System API!
 This project is a CRUD API for managing contacts.
 Each user can only access their own contact information, which includes name, email, and phone number.
 The API is built using Express.js for the server and MongoDB for the database.
 JWT is used for authentication.